KuaiYu715/Steps-Counts-Analysis/README.md

 <br>

- `Describe aspects related to data ownership and data owners.`
+ `Describe aspects related to data ownership, data owners and data origin.`

 * **Data ownership**: People who donated data in our class

 * **Data owners**:  Our coordinator --- Judy Kay.

+* **Date origin**: Our data is about step data for each day recorded by participants' activity trackers.
+Some trackers recorded the steps data seperated by time in hours or date.
+Most of data had got from Apple Health processed with a python script to convert the xml to csv.
+*
 <br>

 `State any potential conflicts of interest.`